-The Council has a rolling programme that ensures all Property, Plant and Equipment (PPE) included in the Balance Sheet at fair value is revalued at least every five years and reviewed at year-end to ensure that the carrying amount is not materially different from fair value.
+The Council's rolling programme that ensures all Property, Plant and Equipment (PPE) included in the Balance Sheet at fair value is revalued at least every five years and reviewed at year-end to ensure that the carrying amount is not materially different from fair value.
 Valuations of non-HRA property assets are normally carried out internally at 1st April each year except for surplus and investment properties and properties with greater than £450k of capital expenditure spent on them in-year which are valued at 31st March each year.
 Due to market uncertainty and legal restrictions in response to the COVID-19 pandemic, valuations of non-HRA assets which would normally be carried out at 1st April 2020 have for 2020-21 been carried out at 31st December 2020.

 Specialist and out of borough investment properties have been valued by Crosthwaites, Fleurets, Gerald Eve and Knight Frank.
+All other valuations have been carried out by the Council internally.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
 In estimating fair value, regard has been given to the nature of the property by reference to its use, location, size, method of construction, age, all other relevant matters, and the prevailing market forces.